 Login in your Google Adwords account.
 Then click on “Tools and Analysis” and choose “Keyword Planner.”

 You have several options:

-Let's start with Search for new keywords using a phrase, website or category
+Let’s start with searching for new keywords using a phrase, website, or category

-When you choose the Search for new keywords using a phrase, website or category, you will get this screen.
+You will get this screen when you choose the Search for new keywords using a phrase, website, or category.

 Your Product or Service

-If you don't know where to start you can use another handy tool - keywordtool.io which will generate a list of keywords for you.
-Let’s use "yoga poses" as an example.
-The easiest way to find more long tail variations of this keyword will be to paste it in Keywordtool.io
+If you don’t know where to start, use another handy tool – keywordtool.io, which will generate a list of keywords for you.
+Let’s use “yoga poses” as an example.
+The easiest way to find more long-tail variations of this keyword will be to paste it into Keywordtool.io.